deployd/AwaitScript/README.md

     await cleanFolder;

 This allows you to define a chain of processes (and optionally, a return value) that must happen asynchronously, without losing scope.
+This is reminiscent of "fcall" from the the [q](https://github.com/kriskowal/q) library, but this works natively with Node conventions without having to use wrappers.

 ### Overriding the callback